rachelmiller8833-hub/oms-qa-automation/README.md

 This file is intentionally ignored by Git (`.gitignore`), but is uploaded by the CI pipeline as an artifact, so it can be downloaded from the GitHub Actions run.

+## Deployment Gate (Branch Protection)

+A deployment gate is enforced on the `main` branch using GitHub Branch Protection rules.

+- All changes to `main` must be merged via a Pull Request
+- CI tests are executed automatically on every Pull Request
+- Merging to `main` is blocked if the CI workflow fails

+This ensures that only code that passes all automated API tests can be merged into the main branch.

 ## Notes

 - The POST endpoint intentionally returns only _id to keep the API contract minimal.